macintux/riak-application-guide/anti-patterns.md

 need for the data you want to retrieve is a major part of the Riak application story.

+## Large number of customized buckets

+We'll talk more about buckets later in this document, but for the moment, be aware that they are dynamically-created namespaces for keys.

+One useful feature of buckets is the ability to tune future key requests for that bucket (again, more later).

+The important Riak development anti-pattern is this: buckets are free *unless* you start tuning them.
+They're still relatively cheap, but creating thousands of customized buckets can bring Riak to a crawl.

 ## Large objects

 Because Riak sends multiple copies of your data around the network for